Egon Zill

-Nicknamed "Little Zill" because of his short stature he went underground after the Second World War, but revealed himself when he put his real name on the birth certificate of an illegitimate child.
-Sentenced to life imprisonment by a Munich court the sentence was reduced on appeal to fifteen years in 1955.
-Following his release Zill settled in Dachau where he died in 1974.
+Nicknamed "Little Zill" because of his short stature, he went underground after the Second World War, but revealed himself when he put his real name on the birth certificate of an illegitimate child.
+In 1953, Zill was arrested by West German authorities.
+In 1955, he was found guilty of two counts of incitement to murder by a Munich court and sentenced to life imprisonment.